EthereumCommonwealth/ERC-223-ecosystem/README.md

 - Pull transactions (recipient initiates the transfer if allowed)
 - Unhandled transactions (recipient initiates the transfer without notifying the recipient)

+It should be noted that if your standard implements one way of transaction handling (either push or pull transactions) then there is no reason to support another.
+Credit cards are good example of pull transactions - they do work, but definitely not in trustless decentralized systems.
+Pull transactions are not suitable for a class of decentralized assets like tokens and these are potentially risky.
+Unhandled transactions are straight up insecure.

+A good, **secure** token standard must implement push transactions and remove pull & unhandled transactions for the safety of users in a decentralized trustless environment.

 | Transaction type  | ERC-223    |  Ether    | ERC-20             | ERC-721 (NFT) | ERC-777 | ERC-1155 | ERC-1363 | EOS C++ token |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |
 | Push tx       | +             | +             | - | + | + | + | + | + |